LERCAutomation/DataExtractor-ArcPro-UserGuide/setup/setup.rst

 .. note::
 	The XML profiles can have any name prefix as long as they have a '.xml' file extension.

-The XML file can be edited in a text editor such as Notepad.
+XML files can be edited in a text editor such as Notepad.
 It is split into three sections:

 _`General attributes`
 	General and default attributes for the tool.